Harrison Howell Dodge: Superintendent

-While managing Mt.
-Vernon, in addition to his primary duties of handling visitors to the historic site and managing the farm, Dodge reviewed George Washington's writings about the estate.
-Dodge also visited other Colonial-era gardens, and traveled to England to see gardens there dating from the Georgian period.
+While managing Mount Vernon, in addition to his primary duties of handling visitors to the historic site and managing the farm, Dodge reviewed George Washington's writings about the estate.
+Dodge also visited other Colonial-era gardens and traveled to England to see gardens there dating from the Georgian period.
 Using this knowledge, Dodge oversaw the restoration of the site and put in place a number of improvements that Washington had planned but never implemented.
-Dodge and then-assistant superintendent Charles Wall, who had been hired in 1929, rotated turns sleeping as guard in the manor house.

-Dodge's 1932 book Mount Vernon: Its Owner and Its Story, with an introduction by Owen Wister, told many stories about Washington and his home, including details of a mechanical roasting spit that Washington had designed and of finding a pocket-knife that had belonged to Washington in his youth.
-The knife was said to have played a role at Valley Forge in convincing the General to continue as leader of the Continental Army in one of its darkest days.
+This restoration work was completed from 1932 to 1935 by Charles Wilson Killam.
+Dodge and then-assistant superintendent Charles Wall, who had been hired in 1929, rotated turns sleeping as guards in the manor house.
+Dodge's 1932 book Mount Vernon: Its Owner and Its Story, with an introduction by Owen Wister, told many stories about Washington and his home, including details of a mechanical roasting spit that Washington had designed and of finding a pocketknife that had belonged to Washington in his youth.
+The knife was said to have played a role at Valley Forge in convincing the general to continue as leader of the Continental Army in one of its darkest days.
 George Washington University recognized Harrison Howell Dodge in 1931 with an honorary LL.D. degree.

 Death and legacy

 Dodge died at age 85 on May 20, 1937, at Garfield Hospital in Washington, D.C.
-He was survived by his wife, the former Elizabeth Knowlton, as well as by two of his four daughters.
-He was succeeded as resident superintendent in 1937 by Wall, who continued many of the improvements to the grounds and buildings that Dodge had initiated.
+He was survived by his wife, the former Elizabeth Knowlton, and two of his four daughters.
+He was succeeded as resident superintendent in 1937 by Charles Wall, who continued many of the improvements to the grounds and buildings that Dodge had initiated.
 He is buried in the cemetery of Pohick Church, at which he served for many years as vestryman.